octopus-network/ree-exchange-sdk/sdk/README.md

 ## REE exchange client

+To complete an REE transaction, the exchange client should call REE Orchestrator `invoke` rather than making request into exchanges directly.

-The `invoke` function in the REE Orchestrator serves as the main entry point for the REE protocol.
-This function takes `InvokeArgs` as a parameter, which includes the following fields:
+The `invoke` function of Orchestrator takes `InvokeArgs` as a parameter, which includes the following fields:

 ```rust
 pub struct InvokeArgs {